Armageddon. That’s what recruiters say to me about the state of the recruitment market for real estate. No one’s hiring, they say, only you.

 The pyramid structure is starting to look more like a funnel, where a smaller number of partners manage larger banks of junior assistants.
 The desire to maintain high PEP figures at all costs means that this model has spread to other firms, who don’t necessarily have the sort of work to justify it.
 As a profession, we have our own “squeezed middle.”

 Every cloud has a silver lining and the sun is out for niche players, as we now get an opportunity to take on senior lawyers from the very best firms, with respectable followings and realistic aspirations, who have found themselves with no place to go in their current firms, no hope of achieving equity and no ability to justify their salaries on the basis of the work they bring in themselves, even though that was never the deal when they started.

-Not only that, but new ideas about the provision of legal services have already led to changes in the way lawyers are employed by firms – check my reference.
+Not only that, but new ideas about the provision of legal services have already led to changes in the way lawyers are employed by firms.
 Necessity being the mother of invention, lawyers have already become more flexible in the way they market themselves, often willing to work on a pay-as-you-go, or fixed contract basis and new models are sitting alongside the old.
 Job for life?
 It’s another country.
 We don’t live there anymore.